www.SteveGreaves.com - Photorealism Paintings Site Map

 bread and even cat biscuits.
 Do not feed pasta to your snails as it will swell

-up inside them and damage or kill them.
+up inside them and damage or even kill them.

 Giant Land Snails need a supply of calcium for the growth of their shells.